Severina (singer): Political views

 In 2013, Severina publicly supported the LGBT community in Croatia ahead of the 2013 Croatian constitutional referendum.

-At a New Years concert in Sarajevo on January 1, 2025, in front of the Eternal Flame on Ulica Maršala Tita, she told an audience of 55,000 "May this year bring peace to all of us and to the entire region, or rather to all of Yugoslavia – a Yugoslavia that politics has divided, but we are uniting it", leading to criticism from Croatian ultranationalists who described the comments as insulting.
+Severina has expressed Yugoslavist and antifascist views, and stated on social media that "Anti-fascism is the greatest concept in the world" on the same day that Croatian nationalist singer Marko Perković, who with his fans has numerous controversies involving Ustaše glorification, performed in Zagreb.
+At a New Year's concert in Sarajevo on January 1, 2025, in front of the Eternal Flame on Ulica Maršala Tita, she told an audience of 55,000: "May this year bring peace to all of us and to the entire region, or rather to all of Yugoslavia – a Yugoslavia that politics has divided, but we are uniting it".

 Severina has supported the State of Palestine during her performances.
 In 2025, she joined a campaign by the Slovenian non-governmental organisation Inštitut 8. marec to suspend the EU-Israel trade agreement.

 Controversies

 On 25 August 2024, when scheduled to perform at a birthday party in Belgrade, Vučković was denied entry into Serbia on the Bajakovo border crossing.
 According to media and herself, she was denied entry due to her comments on the Srebrenica genocide which she made shortly after the United Nations designated 11 July as the annual International Day of Reflection and Commemoration of the 1995 Genocide in Srebrenica.
 Additionally, she claimed that Serbian police asked her about Operation Storm, Jasenovac and Franjo Tuđman.
 She blamed this incident on Aleksandar Vučić and his political regime and claimed that he was the one who prohibited her from entering Serbia.
-Shortly after news of the incident broke, she stated that she will never enter Serbia while Aleksandar Vučić is in power.
-Serbian Minister of Internal affairs Ivica Dačić later stated that she will be removed from their list of "verbal offenders".
+Shortly after news of the incident broke, she stated that she would never enter Serbia while Aleksandar Vučić remains in power.
+Serbian Minister of Internal affairs Ivica Dačić later stated that she would be removed from their list of "verbal offenders".

 Family affairs

 In 2022, Severina got into a physical altercation with her older sister Marijana Vučković in their home in Split, Croatia.
 According to RTL Televizija, her sister is not in a close or good relationship with their mother or their family, and Marijana apparently reported Severina to social welfare for negligence over their mother.
-Marijana also accused Severina for drug use and blamed Severina for poor mental health.
+Marijana also accused Severina of drug use and blamed Severina for her poor mental health.
 Severina's defense team claims that Marijana is purposely trying to make Severina look as bad as possible, since she is in legal custody battle with the father of her child Milan Popović.
-Severina filed a criminal report against her sister, but later drop it.
+Severina filed a criminal report against her sister, but later dropped it.